lihaoyi/SprayWebSockets/README.md

 Sec-WebSocket-Protocol: chat
 ```

-So far all this stuff is just normal usage of the HttpServer; you take apart the HttpRequest and put together the HttpResponse as you would normally.
+So far all this stuff is just normal usage of the `HttpServer`.
+This logic lives in your `MessageHandle`r actor's `receive()` method with the rest of your http handling stuff, and you can ignore/reject the request too if you don't want to handle it.

-The next step would be to upgrade the connection on the server side.
-This is done by sending an `Upgrade(data: Any)` message after sending the HttpResponse above.
+When you're done with the handshake, you must reply with an `SocketServer.Upgrade(data: Any)` message so the server can shift that connection into websocket-mode.
 The SocketServer will swap out the http-related pipeline with a websocket pipeline, and feed the `data` value into your provided `frameHandler` in order to find/create an actor to handle the websocket connection.

-The basic workflow for taking an existing HttpServer application and making it support websockets is:

-- Substitute the SocketServer in place of an existing HttpServer (with a dummy (x: Any) => null frameHandler) and everything should keep working
-- Decide how you want to handle the websocket handshakes (they're treated as normal HttpRequests, and the server's handshake-response just a normal HttpResponse you send back).
-This logic  lives in your MessageHandler actor's receive() method with the rest of your http handling stuff, and you can ignore/reject the request too if you don't want to handle it.
-When you're done with the handshake, reply with an `SocketServer.Upgrade(data: Any)` message so the server can shift that connection into websocket-mode
-Define a proper frameHandler to take the `data` from the `SocketServer.Upgrade` message and find/create an actor (let's call him A) to handle the frames from that connection.
+###Define a proper frameHandler

+The `frameHandler` takes the `data` from the `SocketServer.Upgrade` message and find/create an actor (let's call him the *Frame Handler*) to handle the frames from that connection.

-The actor A will then be sent a `SocketServer.Connected` message.
-The connection is now open, and A can now:
+The *Frame Handler* will then be sent a `SocketServer.Connected` message.
+The connection is now open, and the *Frame Handler* can now:

 - Send `model.Frame` messages
 - Receive `model.Frame` messages